Zenephi/Assessment/Chat-System/readMe.txt

 1. Open Visual Studio Code.

-2. Open folder then find the Chat-System folder, select Chat-system then Select folder.
+2. Find the 'Open folder' then find the Chat-System folder,and then select Chat-system then Select folder.

 3 Open the terminal in Visual Studio Code. selecting "Terminal," and then choosing "New Terminal."